buildingSMART/IDS/Development/First production release/Examples.md

 ## Structure

 Selection and Requirement elemens are 'AND'.
-So in example 1, the selection is for IfcWalls that have a classifcationReference with a value of '21.22'.
+So in example 1, the applicability is for IfcWalls that have a classifcationReference with a value of '21.22'.
 Selections and values for Requirements with 'OR' will be in the second production version.

 ```
-rule;  with user defined name
+specification;  with user defined name
- selection
+ applicability
     IF entity AND ClassificationReference
       THEN  'Selection' has to have:
-	        property, with propertysetName, propertyName, allowed value, etc.
+			entity, property, with propertysetName, propertyName, allowed value, etc.
 			AND
 			Another property, material, classifcationReference, etc.
 ```